black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Create a constant called nextSong and assign userData?.songs[currentSongIndex + 1] to it.

 Lastly, call the playSong function and pass in nextSong.id as the argument.

+# Step 56
+Now it is time to test out the playNextSong function.

+Add a "click" event listener to the nextButton element, then pass in playNextSong as the second argument of your event listener.
+This is the function the event listener will run.

+Test out your app by first clicking on the play button followed by the next button.
+You should see that everything is working as expected.